Pravila00/Belkan-AI/README.md

 # Belkan-AI
-Used C++ for implementing searching algorithms
-( Informed, Blind and optimal such as A*) in a video-game which simulates a smart vacuum cleaner.
+Used C++ for implementing searching algorithms (path finding) ( Informed, Blind and optimal such as A*) in a video-game which simulates a smart vacuum cleaner.

-It uses Open-GL for the graphic interview.
+It uses OpenGL for the graphic interview.

 These algorithms try to balance the energy of the machine with the points that get.